awanmbandi/realworld-cicd-pipeline-project/maven-install.md

    ```
    sudo amazon-linux-extras install java-openjdk11 -y
    ```
-6. Enter the following to set Java 8 as the default runtime on your EC2 instance.
+5. Enter the following to set Java 8 as the default runtime on your EC2 instance.

     ```
     sudo /usr/sbin/alternatives --config java
     ```
 - When prompted, enter the number `4` for Java 11.

-5. Enter the following to set Java 11 as the default compiler on your EC2 instance.

-    ```
-    sudo /usr/sbin/alternatives --config javac
-    ```
-- When prompted, enter the number `2` for Javac maven compiler.
-- Make sure to review this config if `mvn compile` breaks

 6. Verify your maven version
     ```